 "Spaces and punctuation (“;” “,”, “.”) do not contribute to the length limit, but the words should be space-separated."

 Some people may say there is no difference between using a comma or a space.
 However, after our 3-month research of 1000 ASINs’ backend keywords, we found that the comma really has a negative influence in your search terms.

 Rule #6: optimise your search terms continuously.

 Most sellers only optimise it once and never touch it again.
-However, backend keywords should be constantly modified based on your sales performance.
+However, backend keywords should be constantly modified based on your keywords index and rank performance.

-But you should never modify it too often as it takes times for the keywords to get indexed and ranked by Amazon.
+But you shouldn't modify it too often as it takes times for the keywords to get indexed and ranked by Amazon.

 You can use this free keyword index checker tool to check your keyword indexation status quickly to see if your modification takes effect.

 - Don’t include product identifiers such as brand names, product names, compatible product names, ASINs, UPC codes, etc.